chestrad/survival_prediction/README.md

 # Preoperative CT-Based Deep Learning Model for Predicting Disease-Free Survival in Patients with Lung Adenocarcinomas
 CT-based deep learning model provides a survival probability for surgical candidates with lung adenocarcinomas.
+This work was submitted to <i>Radiology</i>.